vanBonzen/AzureADProtectedAPI/README.md

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 1. Select **New registration**.
 1. When the **Register an application page** appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `TodoListService-aspnetcore-webapi`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `PeopleAPI-aspnetcore-webapi`.
    - Leave **Supported account types** on the default setting of **Accounts in this organizational directory only**.
 1. Select **Register** to create the application.
 1. On the app **Overview** page, find the **Application (client) ID** value and record it for later.
 You'll need it to configure the Visual Studio configuration file for this project.